chrisg07/tileman/README.md

 ## Development

-To run the game on MacOS after installing LOVE: `open -n -a love "../tileman"` To run the game on Windows after installing LOVE: `"E:LOVE\love.exe" "C:\Users/Chris Guilliams/Projects/tileman"`
+To run the game on MacOS after installing LOVE: `open -n -a love "../tileman"` To run the game on Windows after installing LOVE: `"E:LOVE\love.exe" --console "C:\Users/Chris Guilliams/Projects/tileman"`

 [SUIT](https://github.com/vrld/suit) is used for UI elements

-TODO: Decrease character movement speed so tile creation animation can play slower without the player moving off the map
+## TODO

+- Determine order in which new tile types should be unlocked
+    - Grass
+    - Stone
+    - Tree
+    - Water
+- Abilitiy to unlock new tile types when specific criteria are met
+- Context menu support for undiscovered tiles
+- Display energy required to travel to tile within context menu

 ## Inspiration